robotpy/pyfrc/docs/deploy.rst

    ``rm /var/local/natinst/log/FRC_UserProgram.log``.

-This command will first run any unit tests on your robot code, and if they pass then it will upload the robot code to the cRio.
+This command will first run any unit tests on your robot code, and if they pass then it will upload the robot code to the roboRIO.
 Running the tests is really important, so you can catch errors in your code before you run it on the robot.